 Petrochemical plants infrastructures like pipelines, storage tanks, pressure vessels etc., require high maintenance and regular integrity inspections.

 Whatever its origin or type, corrosion represents one of the biggest challenges facing refineries.
 Its detection and characterisation are very important to ensure any component integrity and life cycle.

 Corrosion may be internal or external and its mechanism may vary according to the interaction with the external condition or with the contained product.
 Naphthenic acid corrosion, sour water corrosion, hydrogen induced cracking (HIC) and sulphide stress cracking (SSC), are among the most frequent material degradations found in refineries.

 The choice of the best NDT methodology to detect the corrosion depends on its type and location, the access to the area of interest and the project requirements.
-Consequently, Nucleom offers conventional and advanced UT techniques (PAUT, GW etc.), Pulsed Eddy Current, Digital Radiography, Magnetic Flux Leakage (MFL) or 3D laser scanning and combines two or many technologies, if appropriate.
+Consequently, Nucleom offers conventional and advanced UT techniques (PAUT, GW etc.), Pulsed Eddy Current, Radiography, Magnetic Flux Leakage (MFL) or 3D laser scanning and combines two or many technologies, if appropriate.

 Corrosion under insulation and under fireproofing

 CUI is any type of corrosion that occurs due to moisture present on the external surface of insulated equipment.
 Moisture may be external or may be present in insulation.